Darrius Heyward-Bey

-Darrius Ramar Heyward-Bey (born February 26, 1987) is a former American football wide receiver.
-He played college football at the University of Maryland, and was drafted by the Oakland Raiders seventh overall in the 2009 NFL Draft.
-He has also played for the Indianapolis Colts and Pittsburgh Steelers.
+Darrius Ramar Heyward-Bey (born February 26, 1987) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Maryland Terrapins, and was selected by the Oakland Raiders seventh overall in the 2009 NFL draft.
+He also played for the Indianapolis Colts and Pittsburgh Steelers.

-Early years
+Early life

 Heyward-Bey attended the McDonogh School in Owings Mills, Maryland, where he played football as a wide receiver and linebacker.
 During his senior year, he earned first-team all-state honors and was named a PrepStar All-American.

 In track and field, Heyward-Bey finished fifth at nationals as a junior and was the Maryland Interscholastic Athletic Association (MIAA) champion in the 100 meters, with a time of 10.44 seconds and in the 200 meters, with a time of 22.44 seconds.
 He also ran a 60 meters indoor time of 6.83 seconds his junior year and 6.82 seconds his senior year, that joint 6th and joint 4th fastest times in the nation respectively.
 He also posted a personal best of 6.38 seconds in the 55 meters.
 He ran career-bests times of 10.3 seconds in the 100 meters and 21.10 seconds in the 200 meters at the 2005 IAAM Championships.

 College career

-Heyward-Bey was recruited by Alabama, Boston College, Michigan State, Pittsburgh, and Virginia, before ultimately choosing to attend Maryland to play under head coach Ralph Friedgen.
+Heyward-Bey was recruited by Alabama, Boston College, Michigan State, Pittsburgh, and Virginia, before ultimately choosing to attend the University of Maryland, College Park, to play under head coach Ralph Friedgen.

 He spent 2005 on redshirt status.
 In 2006, he ran a 4.23-second 40-yard dash, which set the school record for a wide receiver.
 That season, he was considered one of the top rookies in the Atlantic Coast Conference (ACC) and earned first-team freshman All-America from the Sporting News and Rivals.com.
 He led the Terrapins with 45 receptions, and set a school record for a freshman with 694 receiving yards.

 In 2007, Heyward-Bey was placed on the Biletnikoff Award watchlist.
 He led Maryland in receptions, with 51, and receiving yards, with 786.
 His 63-yard touchdown reception in the 2007 Emerald Bowl against Oregon State stands as the second-longest in Maryland bowl history.
 At season's end, Heyward-Bey was awarded the team's Most Valuable Offensive Player honor.

 During his junior season in 2008, he made 42 catches for 609 yards and five touchdowns, and earned an All-ACC honorable mention.
-On January 7, 2009, Heyward-Bey announced that he would forgo his senior season to enter the NFL Draft.
+On January 7, 2009, Heyward-Bey announced that he would forgo his senior season to enter the NFL draft.
 He finished his career at Maryland second in school history in career receiving yards with 2,089, third in receptions with 138 and tied for third in touchdown catches with 13.
 In just three years, he was second only to Jermaine Lewis in receiving yards.